ThisismyEODev/DeepLearningLandcoverClassification/README.md

 Therefore, the path variable in the "parameter_file.py" should be set to the path where the data is stored

-- Another issue is that when running *proba = model_resnet.predict(X_test_balanced[1, :, :, :])[0]*
-there is an error message concerning the shape of what is expected vs. what is put in.
-The root cause of this error still has to be found.

-## TODOs
+## Possible TODOs

-- Fix data download issue
-- Fix expected prediction shape error
 - Apply unit testing
 - Increase function / input flexibility
 - Test augmentation since it hasn't been tested yet
 - Implement functionality for dealing with all S2 bands
 - Dockerize
-- If possible, optimize data read
+- Optimize data read / model training
-- If possible, optimize model running
 - Apply grid search for hyperparameter tuning